Zac Walker

 Rethinkify

-This site is about my digital side — desktop apps, web tools, and research software, from photo management and emulators to financial research and AI experiments.
+This site is about my digital side — the desktop apps, web tools, and research software I build.
+Everything from photo management and emulators to financial research and AI experiments.

 My Sites